 I tell you this wide range not to be unhelpful, but to remind you to prepare for the worst weather and hope for the best when deciding how to pack for Paris in winter.

 When it comes to packing for winter in Europe, I think it’s always better to be a bit overprepared than underprepared.
 Otherwise, you risk having to spend a day of your trip looking for all your winter needs and buying some things impulsively that aren’t quite right, rather than preemptively bringing or buying things you love.

-There’s so much to do in Paris — from visiting to Louvre and Catacombs to exploring a more unusual side to Paris, that there’s really no point in spending the time shopping for appropriate clothes just because you didn’t pack right!
+There’s so much to do in Paris — from visiting the Louvre and Catacombs to exploring a more unusual side to Paris, that there’s really no point in spending the time shopping for appropriate clothes just because you didn’t pack right!